Here are 4 Scenarios in which an organization learns of an infection

 We Provide Live Help

 While many IT companies go out of their way to avoid live interactions, we encourage you to talk to us whenever you need.
-As a trusted Managed IT Service Provider, we always answer our phones.
+As a trusted Managed IT Service Provider for dental and health offices, we always answer our phones.
 It is very important to us that your call is answered by a live human being in our office and directed to the appropriate resource to resolve your issue.
 If you submit your request online, it will receive the same priority handling as calling us.